-We share your information with our third party advertising company partners to prepare and deliver advertising content, to provide content services and to enable them to provide you with more personalized ads and to study the effectiveness of our advertising campaigns.
+We may share your information with our third party advertising company partners to prepare and deliver advertising content, to provide content services and to enable them to provide you with more personalized ads and to study the effectiveness of our advertising campaigns.

-In particular, we use third-party advertising companies to serve advertisements regarding goods and services that may be of interest to you, in accordance with your marketing preferences.
-You may receive our advertising by a variety of means such as email, phone or when you access and use the Intel® Services and other websites.
-Content may be based on information obtained, for example, through prior purchases or transactions, through your device’s physical location, through information about what advertisements and content you have viewed, or through cookies and similar technologies relating to your access to and use of the Intel® Services and other websites.
-Please read our Intel Cookies and Similar Technologies Notice for more information.
-You can choose whether to allow or deny uses and/or sharing of your device’s location by changing your device settings, but if you choose to deny such uses or sharing, our marketing partners may not be able to provide you with the applicable personalized Intel® Services, content, and advertising.
+In particular, we may use third-party advertising companies to serve advertisements regarding goods and services that may be of interest to you, in accordance with your marketing preferences.
+You may receive our advertising by a variety of means such as email, phone or when you access and use the Mobileye products and services and other web sites.
+Content may be based on information obtained, for example, through prior purchases or transactions, through your device’s physical location, through information about what advertisements and content you have viewed, or through cookies and similar technologies relating to your access to and use of Mobileye services and other web sites.
+Please read our Mobileye Cookies and Similar Technologies Notice for more information.
+You can choose whether to allow or deny uses and/or sharing of your device’s location by changing your device settings, but if you choose to deny such uses or sharing, our marketing partners may not be able to provide you with the applicable personalized Mobileye services, content, and advertising.

-Intel does not share your personal information with non-affiliated third parties for their own marketing use without your permission.
+Mobileye does not share your personal information with non-affiliated third parties for their own marketing use without your permission.

-For information about how to decline our marketing, please see the section entitled "Choices You Can Make" below.

-Sales, Mergers & Acquisitions
+Sales, Mergers or Acquisitions

 We may disclose personal information as part of a contemplated or actual corporate transaction such as a reorganization, merger, sale, joint venture, assignment, transfer or other disposition of all or any portion of our business, assets or stock (including in connection with any bankruptcy or similar proceedings).